LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 ''''''''''''

-The *edge* CPO and *edge_profiles* IDS parent nodes designed for data storage of data on each object of the grid are presented in Table :numref:`fig-cpo2ids_obj`
+The *edge* CPO and *edge_profiles* IDS parent nodes designed for data storage of data on each object of the grid are presented in :numref:`fig-cpo2ids_obj`

 .. _fig-cpo2ids_obj: